-(a) The overall liquidity of the exchange must be taken into account as well as whether securities or derivatives can be bought and sold in a reasonable time, at best execution and in adequate amounts and the procedures and restrictions, if any exist, on the repatriation of funds to the Republic.
+- (i) the overall liquidity of the exchange; - (ii) whether securities or derivatives can be bought and sold in a reasonable time, at best execution and in adequate amounts; and - (iii) the procedures and restrictions, if any, on the repatriation of funds to the Republic.

-Regulation
+(b) Regulation

-- (b) The exchange must be subject to supervision by an authority, which must be a statutory body, an agency of a national Government, state department of such Government or another body designated for that purpose by one of said authorities. - (c) In addition, the following factors must be taken into account: - (i) The degree to which members of the exchange are subject to formal supervision by the exchange or another body, and in particular whether compliance with capital adequacy requirements by members is supervised. - (ii) The involvement of a central securities depository and level of immobilisation or dematerialisation of scrip. - (iii) The existence of a form of contract guarantee, e.g. a buying-in obligation by the exchange to ensure that its members' transactions are settled.
+(i) The exchange must be subject to supervision by an authority, which must be a statutory body, an agency of a national Government, state department of such Government or another body designated for that purpose by one of said authorities.

+(ii) In addition, the following factors must be taken into account:

+(aa) The degree to which members of the exchange are subject to formal supervision by the exchange or another body, and in particular whether compliance with capital adequacy requirements by members is supervised;

+(bb) the involvement of a central securities depository and level of immobilisation or dematerialisation of scrip;

+(cc) the existence of a form of contract guarantee, e.g. a buying-in obligation by the exchange to ensure that its members' transactions are settled;

-- (iv) The powers of the exchange or the supervising body to intervene in members' business in the event of misconduct and financial difficulties, including the power not to approve applications for membership, terminate membership and delist a security. - (v) The initial listing standards and on-going supervision of securities traded on the exchange, including the publication of prospectuses and audited annual financial statements. - (vi) The everyday availability of current information about securities, derivatives, quotations, transactions, prices and spreads. - (vii) Requirements for the issue of contract notes or their equivalents. - (viii) Whether there is a requirement for trade reporting of the securities or derivatives or both to the exchange or other supervisory body. - (ix) Whether the clearing and settlement arrangements normally used for transactions on the exchange are prompt and secure. - (x) The risk of loss in the event of insolvency of a member of the exchange. - (xi) The manner in which the exchange investigates and deals with complaints. - (xii) Whether any type of guarantee fund is maintained to protect investors in respect of liabilities arising prior to the default of a member or a fidelity insurance policy exists as a front-line protection for member firms particularly in so far as employee fidelity is concerned.
+(dd) the powers of the exchange or the supervising body to intervene in members' business in the event of misconduct and financial difficulties, including the power not to approve applications for membership, terminate membership and delist a security;

+(ee) the initial listing standards and on-going supervision of securities traded on the exchange, including the publication of prospectuses and audited annual financial statements;

+(ff) the everyday availability of current information about securities, derivatives, quotations, transactions, prices and spreads;

+(gg) requirements for the issue of contract notes or their equivalents;

+(hh) whether there is a requirement for trade reporting of the securities or derivatives or both to the exchange or other supervisory body;

+(ii) whether the clearing and settlement arrangements normally used for transactions on the exchange are prompt and secure;

+(jj) the risk of loss in the event of insolvency of a member of the exchange;

+(kk) the manner in which the exchange investigates and deals with complaints;

+(II) whether any type of guarantee fund is maintained to protect investors in respect of liabilities arising prior to the default of a member or a fidelity insurance policy exists as a front-line protection for member firms particularly in so far as employee fidelity is concerned.

-Regular operation-
+(c) Regular operation

-- (d) The exchange must have regular trading hours during which the listed foreign equity and non-equity securities may be traded. - (e) The following additional considerations must be taken into account- - (i) The availability and timing of price and volume information and the manner in which it is distributed.
+(i) The exchange must have regular trading hours during which the listed foreign equity and non-equity securities may be traded.

+(ii) The following additional considerations must be taken into account-

+(aa) the availability and timing of price and volume information and the manner in which it is distributed;

-(ii) In respect of listed foreign equity and non-equity securities the degree to which, and the speed at which, companies with listed foreign non-equity securities on the exchange must release price sensitive information, and the medium through which that information is distributed.
+(bb) in respect of listed foreign equity and non-equity securities the degree to which, and the speed at which, companies with listed foreign non-equity securities on the exchange must release price sensitive information, and the medium through which that information is distributed.

-Recognised exchange
+(d) Recognised exchange

-(f) The exchange must be recognised or registered as a market or exchange or self-regulatory organisation by an authority which must be a statutory body, an agency of a national government, a state department of such government or another body designated for that purpose by one of the said authorities.
+The exchange must be recognised or registered as a market or exchange or self-regulatory organisation by an authority which must be a statutory body, an agency of a national government, a state department of such government or another body designated for that purpose by one of the said authorities.

-Open to the public
+(e) Open to the public

-- (g) Investments listed or admitted to dealing on the exchange must be freely available for trading by the public directly, or through members of the exchange, during normal trading hours. - (h) The extent to which overseas investors are permitted to hold securities listed and traded on the exchange must be taken into account. - (2) In respect of foreign non-equity securities which are not listed to an exchange:
+Investments listed or admitted to dealing on the exchange must be freely available for trading by the public directly, or through members of the exchange, during normal trading hours.

+The extent to which overseas investors are permitted to hold securities listed and traded on the exchange must be taken into account.

+(2) In respect of foreign non-equity securities which are not listed on an exchange: